AnkushKhanna/spark-common/README.md

 # Some hacks to simplify programming with Spark.

 ### Chaning multiple transformers:
-Mutliple times while trying to do use more than one transformation, I was required to chain up Transformers or build a pipeline.
+Mutliple times while trying to use more than one transformation, I was required to chain up Transformers or build a pipeline.

 Although pipeline was a go to way.
 Sometime it became overloaded while experimenting with different transfromations.